What is Valium?

 kidney or liver disease;

-If you take Valium for seizures, do not start or stop taking this medicine during pregnancy without your doctor's advice.
-Valium may cause harm to an unborn baby, but having a seizure during pregnancy could harm both the mother and the baby.
-Tell your doctor right away if you become pregnant while taking Valium for seizures.
+Do not start or stop seizure medication during pregnancy without your doctor's advice.
+Diazepam may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Preventing seizures may outweigh these risks.
+Tell your doctor right away if you become pregnant.

 How should I take Valium?

 Valium should be used for only a short time.
-Do not take this medication for longer than 12 weeks (3 months) without your doctor's advice.
+Do not take this medicine for longer than 4 months without your doctor's advice.

 What happens if I miss a dose?